onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics + Synchronous / Asynchronous Callbacks

 By default, GenMetrics monitors all synchronous and asynchronous callbacks within a server or pipeline.
 However, the monitoring of synchronous callbacks is optional.
-To disable monitoring of synchronous callbacks simply specify the `opts: [synchronous: false]` option when declaring the monitoring preferences for your cluster or pipeline.
+To disable monitoring of synchronous callbacks simply specify the `opts: [synchronous: false]` option when declaring the monitoring preferences for your server or pipeline.

 ## GenServer Benchmarks

 The following set of benchmarks are designed to test and measure the runtime impact of GenMetrics on a simple GenServer application.
 Benchmark specific context is provided in each case along with an analysis of the results.

-### GenServer Benchmark 1. bench/trace_cluster.exs
+### GenServer Benchmark 1. bench/trace_server.exs

 ```
-mix trace_cluster
+mix trace_server
 ```

 This benchmark runs the following tests: